winton/stasis/README.md

 Instead
 -------

-The `instead` method changes the output of the file being rendered:
+The `instead` method changes the output of the template being rendered:

     before 'index.html.haml' do
       instead render('subdirectory/index.html.haml')